Police Department Brenham Texas

 The City of Brenham Faces Federal Civil Rights Lawsuit

-The suit alleges violations of the First and Fourth Amendments, including claims of retaliation, all reportedly captured on video.
+Brenham Texas – The suit alleges violations of the First and Fourth Amendments, including claims of retaliation, all reportedly captured on video.

 Sources indicate that former Chief Lloyd Powell has admitted to aspects of the allegations following the release of a video that surfaced.

-An investigation by the Texas Rangers reportedly confirmed both the civil rights violations and multiple breaches of departmental policy.
+An investigation by the Texas Rangers reportedly confirmed both the civil rights violations and multiple breaches of the Brenham departmental policy.
 Their findings also state that former Chief Powell failed to hold his officers accountable for their actions.

 Police corruption